kelmore5/ebay-keyword-crawler/README.md

 *Note: SQLite was chosen over MySQL or Postgres to improve portability of the script, but any database could be adopted if need be.

-This has been checked and was working on May 1, 2018, but I have no plans to maintain the project
+This has been checked and was working on **May 1, 2018**, but I have no plans to maintain the project

 ## Install